Max-OSSoftware/Max-OSSoftware/README.md

 ### Hi, I'm Max 👋

 I'm a seasoned JavaScript developer with deep expertise in React and HTML.
 Over the years, I've worked on various private projects, primarily dealing with legacy systems.
-Lately, I've transitioned to open-source development, focusing on modern technologies and trends.
+Lately, I've transitioned to open-source development, focusing on todays modern technologies and trends.

-Recently, I've been fully remote, freelancing, and learning about the open-source community.
-My current focus is on creating testing libraries, web templates, boilerplates, and component libraries.
+My current focus is on creating javascript testing libraries, various web templates, boilerplates, and react component libraries.
 I often clone, modify, and improve existing open-source projects or build some of my own from scratch.
 I'm also actively integrating AI into some of my projects and continuously learning the latest development and AI frameworks.

 As I continue to grow and contribute, I'm open to sponsorships and donations to support my work in pushing the boundaries of today's technology.